anikagupte/anikagupte/README.md

 - 👋 Hi, I’m @anikagupte
-- 👀 I’m interested in all things STEM!
+- 👀 I’m interested in all things computer science.
-- 🌱 I’ve just completed CS50x Introduction to Computer Science!
+- 🌱 I’ve currently experimenting with Django for web development.
-- 💞️ I’m looking to collaborate with anyone about my age (I'm 15).
-- 📫 Reach me through email: anikagupte@gmail.com

 <!---
 anikagupte/anikagupte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.